kube-object-storage/lib-bucket-provisioner/README.md

 + detects a new OB:
   + ensures a matching OBC exists
     + if yes, sets status to "pending"
-    + if no, sets status to "lost" since this OB is orphaned
+    + if no, sets status to "released" since this OB is orphaned
 + detects OB update events:
   + same OBC check and status update as for _new_ OB
   + syncs the OBC's status to reflect the OB's status
 + detects and ignores OB delete events

 ### Limitations
-The nature of a Go library implies that there will be redundancy in the object bucket provisioners and _fatness_ in the provisioner binaries.
-Cluster resource usage doesn't scale well as the number of provisioners increases.
-And, fixing a bug in the library necessitates a recompile of all provisioners, if they want the fix.

 This proposal also differs from the Kubernetes external provisioner lib in that there is no centralized, _core_ bucket/claim controller to handle missed events by performing periodic syncs.
 For example, in the bucket lib, each provisioner watches OBs and updates orphaned OBs when its OBC is not found.